Brushing Your Yorkie

 For long coats, brushing at least three times a week is recommended.
 Still, even if the coat looks great and super clean, do the brushing on a schedule.

-Metal or stainless steel combs with narrow spacing on one end (for face and small areas like the paws) and medium spacing on the other end (for the main body) are the best.
+Metal or stainless steel combs with narrow spacing on one end (for the face and small areas like the paws) and medium spacing on the other end (for the main body) are the best.

 For medium to long hairs, a quality pin brush with moderate spread and comfort tips is excellent.
 For shaved or very short-trimmed coats, a boar bristle brush is best.
 It can also be used for finishing touches.